kodekloudhub/community-faq/README.md

 ### Where is the VPA documentation?

-There isn't any, at least not in the [Allowed Documentation](https://docs.linuxfoundation.org/tc-docs/certification/certification-resources-allowed#certified-kubernetes-administrator-cka-and-certified-kubernetes-application-developer-ckad).
-This makes it *highly unlikely* that you will receive any questions on it.
-If you do, then `kubectl explain` is your friend.
-It is well worth getting to grips with, as it can be faster on all resources than searching docs, not just VPA.
+There wasn't any.
+There is now!
+It is [here](https://kubernetes.io/docs/concepts/workloads/autoscaling/vertical-pod-autoscale/).
+Note that it contains some links that you cannot follow such as to the VPA Github repository.

 ### What's the deal with jsonpath and custom-columns?

 See the dedicated [jsonpath FAQ](./docs/jsonpath.md)

-### How do I decode cryptic kubectl errors (and othe YAML questions)
+### How do I decode cryptic kubectl errors (and other YAML questions)

 See the dedicated [YAML FAQ](./docs/yaml-faq.md)